-Throughout all the developments that took place after he opened the bookstore, Anthony took great pains to present himself as a fellow student, not a teacher, and he always taught without payment of any kind.
+Throughout all the developments that took place, Anthony took great pains to present himself as a fellow student, not a teacher, and he always taught without payment of any kind.
 But after the Dalai Lama's visit, it became obvious even to Anthony that he had become, even if unwittingly, a spiritual teacher.

 Anthony Damiani died in October, 1984.
 He left behind a variety of materials that merit publication, including numerous essays, a nearly completed book on philosophic symbolism, and a wide selection of recorded classes on how various spiritual issues are treated in different philosophical and religious traditions.
 The books Looking into Mind and Standing in Your Own Way offer an opportunity to come into contact with some of the ideas that were discussed in the classes.